 2. If you used a Batch ID when you submitted your jobs, CaptionSync will wait until all of your jobs have run and then present the results in the AST-Link application as a single .zip file using the name of the Batch ID.
 If you later submit more material with the same Batch ID, those results will just be added to that zip file.
 If you do not use a Batch ID, the result files will appear individually in the results listing.

 3. When the files appear in the Results window, you may highlight the ones you want and use the File ->Save Selected Results menu item to save the results to your local computer.
 You can also use the File -> Save All Results menu item to save all of the files in the Result list.

-4. Your result files will remain in your AST-Link result folder for up to one year.
+4. Your result files will remain in your AST-Link result folder for up to 6 months.
 You may remove the result files prior to that for your own organization by using the Server -> Delete From Server menu item.
 Even if you delete result files from your AST-Link results folder, they will still be available in the Status of Submissions section of your CaptionSync account.